Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 GA4 Explorations return incomplete data without any visual indicator.
 If your date range extends beyond the retention window, you get partial results presented as complete.
 There is no error message, no data quality flag, and no way to tell from the report itself that rows are missing.

-On Google's own support forums, users have reported setting retention to 14 months and still seeing only 2 months of data in Explorations.
-Google's documentation says increasing the retention period applies to data already collected, so data still in your account gets the extended window.
-But data that was already purged under the 2-month default is gone permanently.
-If you waited months before changing the setting, that data is unrecoverable.
+On Google's own support forums, people have set retention to 14 months and still see only 2 months in Explorations.
+Google's documentation says raising the retention period applies to data already collected, so whatever is still in your account gets the longer window.
+The catch is the word "still."
+Anything already purged under the 2-month default is gone for good.
+Wait a few months to change the setting and you never get that data back.

-One commenter on Analytics Mania captured the frustration: "I set the data retention settings for both event and user data to 14 months as soon as I installed GA4.
+One commenter on Analytics Mania said it plainly: "I set the data retention settings for both event and user data to 14 months as soon as I installed GA4.
 Two years later and still only 90 days' data is available in the Explorations."
+He did everything right and still lost most of it.

 Why 14 months breaks real analysis

-Fourteen months sounds like enough for year-over-year comparisons.
-It's not.
-The math is tight, and it breaks in practice.
+Fourteen months sounds like plenty for a year-over-year comparison.
+It isn't.
+The math is tight, and in real work it falls apart.

 1